Timeline of the SARS-CoV-2 Omicron variant: 28 November

 Two Danish returnees from South Africa test positive, and another two people with recent travel in Nigeria test positive in Ottawa, Canada.
 A third case is detected in the UK, but the individual concerned, who had traveled from southern Africa, is no longer in the country, instigating high-level contact tracing.

 Israel bans entry to all foreign nationals and puts travel to fifty African countries on its red list.
 Morocco closes its borders for two weeks.

 The first 13 cases are identified among 61 SARS-CoV-2 cases from two flights from South Africa to The Netherlands on November 26; the passengers involved, numbering approximately 624, were in mid-flight when EU restrictions were imposed.
 Five additional cases among these passengers were confirmed a week later.

 Two cases were detected in Sydney, Australia.
 Both people had landed in Sydney the previous day, and had traveled from southern Africa to Sydney via Doha, Qatar.
 The two people, who were fully vaccinated, entered isolation; 12 other travelers from southern Africa also entered quarantine for fourteen days, while about 260 other passengers and crew on the flight have been directed to isolate.

 South African President Cyril Ramaphosa addressed the Nation at 20:00 SAST.
-Ramaphosa highlighted a few key points in his address.
-Firstly he explained the arrival of the new Omicron Variant and stated that over the next 2 weeks, South African scientists will be working on understand and testing the effectiveness of vaccines against this new Variant.
-He called for nations who closed borders to reopen then cited that the closure “is not informed by science, nor will it be effective in preventing the spread of the Omicron coronavirus variant”.
+He highlighted a few key points in his address.
+Firstly he explained the arrival of the new Omicron variant and stated that over the next 2 weeks, South African scientists will be working on understand and testing the effectiveness of vaccines against this new Variant.
+He called for nations who closed borders to reopen then cited that the closure "is not informed by science, nor will it be effective in preventing the spread of the Omicron coronavirus variant".
 Secondly, he called for the country to vaccinate.
 Finally he announced the country would not go into lockdown, but introduced a minor curfew and a limit on gathering.
 A further address is set to take place next week on 5 December 2021 to evaluate whether a lockdown is needed.

 The affairs ministry of South Africa said that it was dismayed by its 'punishment' for discovering the variant and that 'excellent science should be applauded and not punished'.